Communicating possible scenarios during room selection

 Your decision to study abroad will result in a vacancy in your room or unit.
 Due to a high demand for campus housing, your vacant space will be reassigned, and we will not be able to accommodate roommate requests or room changes for that space.

-If I’m planning to study abroad in the fall, will I have housing on-campus for Spring 2017?
+If I’m planning to study abroad in the fall, will I have housing on campus for Spring 2018?

 For students studying abroad in the fall, housing is guaranteed upon your return provided that you lived on campus during the previous spring semester and meet all spring housing application deadlines (information will be sent to you via email in October).
 Unfortunately, hall or roommate preferences may not be possible to honor for students returning in the spring, but we will make efforts to meet your requests.

-If I’m planning to study abroad in Spring 2017, can I apply for housing on-campus for Fall 2016?
+If I’m planning to study abroad in Spring 2018, can I apply for housing on campus for the fall?

-You should participate in the room selection process as if you plan to be at AU for the entire academic year.
-Students who participate in an approved study abroad program during the Spring 2017 semester will be exempt from the residence hall license agreement cancellation fee.
+You should participate in the room selection process as if you plan to be at AU during the fall semester.
+Students who participate in an approved study abroad program during Spring 2018 will be exempt from the residence hall license agreement cancellation fee.

 What on-campus housing accommodations does American University provide for students with disabilities?